JohnIsutsa/savannah_api/README.md

 - CircleCI: CI/CD platform for automating build, test, and deployment processes
 - Twilip: SMS gateway for sending SMS alerts
 - OpenID Connect: Authentication and authorization protocol
-- Docker: Containerization technology for packaging the application
-- Kubernetes: Container orchestration tool for managing containerized applications

 ## Setup and Installation
 1. Clone the repository: